taaytungstieenf/taaytungstieenf/README.md

 </p>

 - Experienced in building e-commerce web applications, personal blogs
-- Skilled in working with data warehouses, data lakes, data lakehouses
+- Skilled in working with data warehouses, data lakes, and data lakehouses
 - Exploring AI technologies and executing daily tasks with the Linux shell

 <p align="center">